Bristol Grove Music

 We evaluate previous musical experience and decide on a method to improve their skills.
 Personal interests are also taken into account.
 Students with no previous training will work with an age-appropriate course of study that emphasizes music theory, playing technic and sight reading skills.

 I have been playing piano, organ, and singing for over 40 years in churches, schools and community theater.
-My music education includes private lessons and master classes at Northwestern University and Chicago City College.
-In addition, I was a staff accompanist at Concordia College, Moorhead, MN and traveled throughout the Midwest with school-sponsored music groups.
+My music education includes several years of private lessons and master classes at Chicago City College and Northwestern University.
+I was also a staff accompanist at Concordia College, Moorhead, MN and traveled around the Midwest with school-sponsored music groups.

-Our rates are $28-30 for weekly lessons based on the instructors age and experience.
-Lesson fees are charged by the month and paid directly to the teacher.
-Regular lessons are 30 minutes per week with longer lesson times available on request.
+Lesson fees are charged by the month and paid directly to the instructor.
+Our rates are $120 for an average month based on 4 weeks in the month.
+Regular lessons are 30 minutes per week with longer times available on request.

 I started teaching as a sideline in our home and liked it so much I decided to open our own studio in 1992.
 This seemed to be the best way to share my love of music with the community.

 Our staff has worked with students of all ages and background, including special needs children.
-I especially enjoy working with advancing students who are interested in becoming better musicians.
+I especially enjoy working with advancing students who are interested in becoming performing musicians and teachers.

-Our Spring Honors Recital was held in May and featured over 25 of our best players.
-In addition, five of these students were invited to participate in the Downers Grove Music Club Piano Festival held earlier in March.
+Our last pre-COVID Honors Recital was held in November, 2019 featuring over 25 of our best players.
+Five of these students were also invited to participate in the Downers Grove Music Club Piano Festival and Competition for the second year in a row.

-We encourage new students to meet with the instructor to discuss their background and teaching style.
+We encourage new students to meet with their prospective instructor to discuss background and teaching style.
 This is the best way to insure a good match for student goals and interests.

 * Do I want to learn to play for friends and family?